fhriley/kodi-headless-novnc/README.md

 That's it.
 Now instead of always needing to scan over smb://, it will replace that with /media and scan much quicker.
 When it does find new items, they are correctly stored in the SQL using their smb:// path

+## Kodi crashes

+If Kodi immediately crashes upon container startup, please see the [following](https://docs.linuxserver.io/faq#libseccomp) for a possible fix.